Badruddin Umar: Books

-Umar has written nearly a hundred books and countless articles.
+Umar wrote nearly 100 books and countless articles.
 The majority of his books discuss the problems and possibilities of the democratic and socialist transformation of class society.
 He lucidly and thoroughly exposes the lumpenbourgeoisie's political culture in Bangladesh.

 In his books he discusses a wide range of issues including the political economy and culture of capitalism, world socialist movements, communist movements in Bangladesh, the phenomena of militarism and military dictatorships in the Third World, criminalisation of politics, business, and so on.
 His book titled Poverty Trade engages with the ideas of Dr. Muhammad Yunus and provides a critique of his concept and practice of micro-credit.
-Umar also researched on Bengali Language Movement and published a book on this topic.
+Umar also researched on Bengali language movement and published a book on this topic.